Senior Leadership Development Program

 Senior Leadership Development Program cohorts at a session.
 The SLDP is a practice-based leadership journey designed for future deans, department chairs, and senior administrators across Colleges of Osteopathic Medicine (COMs).
 Through small, interactive cohorts and individualized mentorship from experienced COM deans, participants build a national network and develop critical leadership competencies.

-The 2025–2026 program unfolds across three phases and combines in-person sessions, live webinars, and on-demand resources.
-Fellows engage in peer group capstone projects addressing real-world challenges in osteopathic medical education, create a Career Development Plan, and present their work at Educating Leaders, AACOM’s Annual Conference
+The 2026–2027 program unfolds across three phases – Lead Self, Lead Organizations and Lead Systems.
+It combines in-person sessions, live webinars, and on-demand resources.
+Fellows engage in peer group capstone projects addressing real-world challenges in osteopathic medical education, create a Career Development Plan, and present their work at Educating Leaders, AACOM’s Annual Conference.

 By the end of the Senior Leadership Development Program, participants will be able to: